CBE-Computing/CBE-Computing.github.io/configurations.md

 ---

 The pages in this section detail the basic building blocks of Jamf and the high touchpoints within the tool.
-By the end of this module you should be able to have a basic understanding of Jamf and how to use it.
+By the end of this module you should be able to have a basic understanding of Jamf and the settings within it.